STRATEGY

 Symptoms

-“Yes” Culture in Meetings.
+“Yes” culture in meetings.
 Watch for whether all suggestions from leadership are met with nodding and agreement.
 A balanced culture should include constructive challenges and open discussion.

 “Just tell me what you want.”
 When product-level decisions are continually overridden, the product team may simply surrender, building features on demand rather than what will delight customers.